Scooter/Motorcycle FAQs: The Sequel

 Do you have additional questions about parking your scooter or motorcycle in Philadelphia after reading our first round of FAQs?
 Welp, check out round two below and reach out to us on Twitter or Facebook with any additional questions.

 Question: I’m concerned about the safety of my vehicle, but I’ve heard there’s going to be locking devices installed on some corrals.
 Can you tell me the locations and how many will be installed?

 Answer: Poles (locking mechanisms) have been installed in the following zones:

 Along with installing the poles, we have also repainted the lines in the above mentioned zones.
 We will continue to install poles and repaint in the remaining zones throughout the city.

 Question: Is there a map available of scooter and motorcycle parking locations?

-Answer: Yes, there is a link on our website.
-When you click on a location, you will see the address, the street side where the zone is located and the number of spaces.
-Any feedback you would like to provide regarding the map would be appreciated.
-The link is: https://mapsengine.google.com/map/edit?hl=en&authuser=0&mid=zZVVIBhESn0s.kZKdGUFSFbh8
+Answer: Yes, an interactive map is provided below.
+When you click on a corral location, you will see the address, and the street side where the zone is located.

 Question: What corral locations have been expanded?

 Answer: Please see below for added and expanded corral locations.

 - 16th & Ben Franklin: This zone has been expanded 20 feet.